 The Foundation is subject to a 2% excise tax on its taxable investment income, which includes income from investments plus net realized capital gains.
 The tax on net investment income is reduced from 2% to 1% for any taxable year in which the Foundation's qualifying distributions meet certain minimum requirements of the Internal Revenue Code.
-During the year ended April 30, 2017, the Foundation's qualifying distributions did not meet the minimum requirements, which resulted in the determination of current tax expense based upon the 2% rate.
-During the year ended April 30, 2016, the Foundation's qualifying distributions met the minimum requirements, which resulted in the determination of current tax expense based upon the 1% rate.
+During the years ended April 30, 2017 and 2018, the Foundation's qualifying distributions did not meet the minimum requirements, which resulted in the determination of current tax expense based upon the 2% rate.